davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

-3. Edit a value (selected in the dropdown) by clicking on the button on the right side of the dropdown and clicking *Edit selected*, which will open a new definition frame for the specific datatype and load in the previously defined values.
+3. Edit current value by clicking on 🖋️ button.

 .. grid:: 2